How to Track, Report, and Audit Decommissioned IT Assets in Your CMDB

 Stage transitions are the governance control points.
 “Active to Decommissioned” is the transition that most organizations leave informal, relying on someone to manually update the CMDB record after a device goes offline.
 That informality is why ghost assets proliferate.

 Business rules in a CMDB apply condition-based logic to CI lifecycle transitions.
-For decommissioning, the relevant conditions include:
+For decommissioning, the relevant conditions include the following.

 Last-Seen Date Threshold